Guam worries as sailors from virus-hit ship take over hotels - KVIA

 HONOLULU (AP) — People in Guam are used to a constant U.S. military presence on the strategic Pacific island, but some are nervous as hundreds of sailors from a coronavirus-stricken Navy aircraft carrier flood into hotels for quarantine.
 Officials insist they have enforced strict safety measures.

 An outbreak aboard the USS Theodore Roosevelt began in late March and has thrust the Navy into a leadership crisis after the ship’s commander distributed a letter urging faster action to protect his sailors.
 Acting Navy Secretary Thomas Modly fired Capt.
 Brett E. Crozier and then assailed him during a speech on the ship in Guam, saying Crozier was either “too naive or too stupid” to be in charge of an aircraft carrier.
-Modly resigned Tuesday after facing blowback.
+Modly resigned Tuesday after facing blowback and after publicly apologizing for his comments about Crozier.

 The carrier has been docked in the U.S. territory for more than a week as the 4,865-person crew is tested for the virus and moved ashore.
-More than 400 sailors have been confirmed infected, and one was hospitalized Thursday in intensive care, said Gen. John Hyten, vice chairman of the Joint Chiefs of Staff.
+Around 550 sailors have been confirmed infected.
+One was hospitalized Thursday in intensive care, said Gen. John Hyten, vice chairman of the Joint Chiefs of Staff.

 More than 1,700 sailors who have tested negative are isolating in hotels, while the sick remain on base, Navy officials said.